 Catherine Lacey is the author of four works of fiction: Nobody Is Ever Missing, The Answers, Certain American States, and Pew.
-She's recently published work in The New Yorker, Harper's, and The Believer.
-Her books have been translated into several languages.

 With Forsyth Harmon, she co-authored The Art of the Affair, an illustrated guide to love and hate between dozens of twentieth century artists.
 Born in Mississippi, she now lives in Chicago.